kritikalita/Machine-Learning-Algorithms/README.md

-# Machine-Learning-Algorithms- I will be uploading all of my 1st semester Machine Learning Algorithms here
+# Machine Learning Algorithms- I will be uploading all of my 1st semester Machine Learning Algorithms here